 1.d.2.
 Effect of gravitational lensing without apparent mass

 The book Physics and Global Dynamics analyzes gravitational lensing provoked by large masses.
 Gravitational potential energy produces curvature of light and Merlin effect doubles the effect of Newton’s Law of Universal Gravitation for both kinetic and electromagnetic energy.

 Given the mass required to produce this effect is not visible, there are various opinions regarding whether it is antimatter or normal matter.
 The gravitational field is independent of right-handed or left-handed nature of mass; thus, the same curvature of light would appear in both cases.

-When there is not enough mass or we do not detect it, dark matter provides an additional explanation for effects of gravitational interaction on the trajectory of light.
+When there is not enough mass or we do not detect it, dark matter provides an additional explanation for the effects of gravitational interaction on the trajectory of light.

 Other explanations could be the existence of many black holes or weird particles with mass, like WIMPS.